gasagna/FANN.jl/README.md

 	net = ANN([2, 5, 1], [:sigmoid_symmetric, :linear], b=0.1)

 First input is an array of Ints, with the number of nodes in each of the network layers.
-A bias node is also present in each layer except for the last one (see FANN documentation) The second input is an array of `n_layers-1` symbols that specifies the type of activation of the nodes in each layer except for the first one, which is always linear.
+A bias node is also present in each layer except for the last one (see FANN documentation).
+The second input is an array of `n_layers-1` symbols that specifies the type of activation of the nodes in each layer except for the first one, which is always linear.
 Available activation functions are documented in src/constants.jl.
 The last parameter is a float that specifies the half-width of the interval around zero over which random initial values for the network weights are drawn.

 The network can be trained as